 Create a realistic to-do list

 There are many divided opinions when it comes to the good old to-do list.
-One scientist argued that a to-do list is one of the secrets to being a more productive individual.
+One scientist argues that a to-do list is one of the secrets to being a more productive individual.
 And even though that might be true, it all depends on how you organise your list.
 Having over 10 things to accomplish by the end of the day, might not encourage you to be productive.
 It will rather make you feel overwhelmed every time you look at your list.
 However, planning at least 3 – 4 things for the day is definitely more manageable.

-In addition to that, placing the ‘not so fun stuff’ at the bottom of your list is not effective.
+In addition to that, placing the ‘not so fun stuff’ at the bottom of your list is not effective either.
 Who wants to spend time doing the hard stuff, right after all the fun is gone?
 Basically, you will have nothing to look forward to, by the end of the day.
 So make sure you always tackle the hardest things or the things you don’t like to do first.

 One thing at a time